Team orders: 2013 Federated Auto Parts 400

-In order to allow the team orders for Michael Waltrip Racing to succeed, the elaborate scheme, which was independent of each other, took place.
-Bowyer pitted after the restart to go down laps in order to allow Logano to have one point, and teammate Brian Vickers did the same thing, and go very slow in the final lap, possibly below NASCAR's minimum speed requirement.
-This would allow Logano to pass Gordon, who without a win loses a tiebreaker to Logano.
-Logano then passes Gilliland.
-Truex races hard and ties Newman, tying Newman on the first count (most wins, one), and the second count (points), winning the third count (most second-place finishes).
+In order to allow the team orders for Michael Waltrip Racing to succeed, Bowyer pitted after the restart to go down laps in order to allow Logano to have one point, and teammate Brian Vickers did the same thing, and went very slow in the final lap, possibly below NASCAR's minimum speed requirement.
+This allowed Logano to pass Gordon, who without a win lost a tiebreaker to Logano.
+Logano then passed Gilliland.
+Truex raced hard and tied Newman, tying Newman on the first count (most wins, one), and the second count (points), winning the third count (most second-place finishes).

 "NASCAR requires its competitors to race at 100 percent of their ability with the goal of achieving their best possible finishing position in an event.
 Any competitor who takes action with the intent to artificially alter the finishing positions of the event or encourages, persuades or induces others to artificially alter the finishing position of the event shall be subject to a penalty from NASCAR.
 Such penalties may include but are limited to disqualification and/or loss of finishing points and/or fines and/or loss of points and/or suspension and/or probation to any and all members of the teams, including any beneficiaries of the prohibited actions.

 'Artificially altered' shall be defined as actions by any competitor that show or suggest that the competitor did not race at 100 percent of their ability for the purpose of changing finishing positions in the event at NASCAR's sole discretion."